Jorge Polanco Preview, Player Props: Twins vs. Mets

 Jorge Polanco At The Plate

-- In 36.4% of his games this year, Polanco has driven in at least one run.
-In 13 of those games (19.7%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in four contests.
+- Polanco has had an RBI in 24 games this year (35.8%), including 13 multi-RBI outings (19.4%).
+He has also driven in three or more of his team's runs in four contests.

-- He has scored in 25 games this season (37.9%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.